hashim222/mha-bank/README.md

 MHA Bank is a simple Python terminal bank app that runs on the Code Institute's mock terminal Heroku.

-This is a very simple bank app.
-At the beginning, the app asks for a username.
+This is a very simple bank app. in the beginning, the app asks for a username.
 If the user already exists, their previous balance will be shown.
-If not, the app will create the username for them, and then asks them to deposit the amount.
-When they input their deposit amount, it will ask them if they want to withdraw.
-In the end, the app will show how much money the user has in his bank account
+If not, the app creates a username for them, and then there are four options for them to choose from: deposit, withdraw, view balance, and exit bank.

 ## Live Preview